John Young (Indiana politician)

 John Young is an American politician.
 He serves as a Republican member for the 47th district of the Indiana House of Representatives.

-Young was educated at Indiana Creek High School, Indiana University and Southern Illinois University.
+Young graduated from Indian Creek Senior High School in 1998.
+He received a bachelor of arts from Indiana University Bloomington in 2004 and a juris doctor from Southern Illinois University School of Law in 2009.

 In 2016 he was elected for the 47th district of the Indiana House of Representatives, assuming office on November 9, 2016.
 In May 2022, Young lost his renomination bid for the State House to Robb Greene.